It Was a Dark and Stormy Night

 “Take a seat, school’s back in session.
 Here’s John E. McIntyre’s “trigger warning” to new students at his editing class at Loyola University Maryland.”

 John E. McIntyre’s trigger warning

 This is a fun, yet honest look at how one editing professor considers his journalism class.
 I agree.

-I am an American, Chicago born—Chicago, that somber city—and go at things as I have taught myself, free-style, and will make the record in my own way: first to knock, first admitted; sometimes an innocent knock, sometimes a not so innocent. —Saul Bellow, (1953)
+I am an American, Chicago born—Chicago, that somber city—and go at things as I have taught myself, free-style, and will make the record in my own way: first to knock, first admitted; sometimes an innocent knock, sometimes a not so innocent. —Saul Bellow, The Adventures of Augie March (1953)

 The human race, to which so many of my readers belong, has been playing at children’s games from the beginning, and will probably do it till the end, which is a nuisance for the few people who grow up.

 — G. K. Chesterton, The Napoleon of Notting Hill (1904)

 The art of writing is the art of discovering what you believe.

 Gustave Flaubert was a French novelist.
 Highly influential, he has been considered the leading exponent of literary realism in his country.
 He is known especially for his debut novel Madame Bovary, his Correspondence, and his scrupulous devotion to his style and aesthetics. -Wikipedia

 But you know, Matilda, you cannot pretend to read a book.
 Your eyes will give you away.
 So will your breathing.
 A person entranced by a book simply forgets to breathe.
 The house can catch alight and a reader deep in a book will not look up until the wallpaper is in flames.
 For me, Matilda, Great Expectations is such a book.
 It gave me permission to change my life.